For those of us that are old enough to remember the Disney movie Mary Poppin’s you can be forgiven for thinking about the song that goes like this….

 So, without further ado, let’s dive right in.

-Gangliosidosis is also known as storage disease, and it’s basically where your dog’s metabolism doesn’t function the way it should which inevitably leads to a series of different neurological problems
+Gangliosidosis is also known as storage disease, and it’s basically where your dog’s metabolism doesn’t function as it should, which inevitably leads to a series of different neurological problems.
+The good news is that gangliosidosis in dogs is a relatively rare disease.
+While it can lead to other health complications, proper treatment allows your loved one to live despite some symptoms they may develop.

 What is Gangliosidosis?

-Gangliosidosis is a genetic disorder that leads to storage buildup within the ganglion which are never cells.
-This “build up” prevents the brain from being able to get old molecules when new ones grow.
-And, as you can imagine, this leads to all sorts of problems since the brain controls the whole body.
+Gangliosidosis is a genetic disorder that leads to storage buildup within the ganglion, which are never cells.
+This “buildup” prevents the brain from being able to get old molecules when new ones grow.
+As you can imagine, this leads to many problems since the brain controls the whole body.

 Which breeds are impacted?